AventusDAO/avn-gateway-api/README.md

 **RESULT FIELDS** \
 `txHash` - string representing the transaction hash\
-`blockNumber` - number representing the block number that contains this transaction\
-`transactionIndex` - number representing the zero based index of this transaction in the block.
-The first transaction will have index 0. \
 `status` - string detailing the current status:
 ```
   'Pending'
   'Rejected'
   'Processed'
   'Transaction not found'
 ```
+`blockNumber` *[if status is 'Processed' or 'Rejected']* - string integer representing the block number containing this transaction\
+`transactionIndex` *[if status is 'Processed' or 'Rejected']* - string integer representing the (zero-based) index of this transaction in the block.\

 **BODY**
 ```